 After a few seconds of waiting, you should be good to go.
 Let's get to the actual coding!
 As a first step, let's add the ag-Grid Angular module to our app module (

 withComponentscall is necessary for the grid to be able to use Angular components as cells / headers - you can ignore it for now.

-The next step is to add the ag-Grid styles - import them in
+The next step is to add the ag-Grid styles - replace the content of